Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy Ion Collider: Centrality comparisons and ratio results

 In Fig \ref{centcompV2sqv2sqvecUU}, the factorization-breaking coefficient $r_{2;2}(p)$ for U+U collision has been plotted for two centralities, 0-1\% (solid) and 0-5 \%(dashed).
 The correlation coefficient becomes smaller for ultracentral collisions, which reflects the fact that the eccentricity without deformation is smaller for $0$-$1$\% centrality.
 On the other hand, the relative difference between the deformed and the spherical case is larger for the 0-1\% than for the 0-5\% event sample.

 We also study the ratio of the observables between Ru and Zr, which could be measured in experiment at RHIC, as studied by the STAR collaboration \cite{STAR:2021mii}.
 Any deviation of such ratios from 1 is a consequence of the different deformation of the isobars.
 The ratios of the nonlinear correlations $V_2^2-V_4$ and $V_2V_3-V_5$ for the isobar collision were studied recently in \cite{Jia:2022qrq}.
 We study similar ratios for the momentum dependent nonlinear correlations \ref{mixedflowcorr}.
 In Fig. \ref{ratioV2sqv4vecRuZr}, the ratio of $V_2^2-V_4(p)$ between Ru to Zr are presented for the two centralities 0-1 \% and 0-5 \%.
 In both cases, the ratio is larger than 1, which is a clear indication of the increase of the deformation effect for the 0-1 \% centrality.
-Moreover, for 0-1 \%, this ratio is significantly increasing with momentum reaching a value close to 2 at very high transverse momenta.
+Moreover, for 0-1 \% centrality this ratio is significantly increasing with momentum reaching a value close to 2 at very high transverse momenta.
 In Fig. \ref{ratioV2V3v5vecRuZr}, the ratio results for $V_2V_3-V_5(p)$ are shown for the isobar collision.
-The ratios are consistent with 1 for both centralities, as expected from Fig. \ref{V2V3v5vecRuZr}.
+The ratios are consistent with 1 for 0-1 \% centrality but smaller than 1 for 0-5 \% centrality, as expected from Fig. \ref{V2V3v5vecRuZr}.
+Also we find our baselines of these ratio plots are consistent with the results of \cite{Jia:2022qrq}.